rocrill/velo_city/README.md

   * 2.1 As a user, I want to see a homepage to contain a navigation bar and footer which clearly direct me to all available site pages.
   * 2.2 As a user, I want to see call to action button which directs me to the primary purpose of the site - to shop.

 **Feature 3.
 All products page**

   * The all products page is neat and well-proportioned with 4 product cards spanning the width of the page.
 Each product card contains the product name, rating, price and category label.
   * The all products page is paginated so that when more than 8 products are added to the site, the button appears directing the user to a second page of additional products, and so on.
-  * The mobile all products page is adjusted to feature one column of prodct cards across, and eight cards appear before thr pagination button is displayed.
+  * The mobile all products page is adjusted to feature one column of product cards across, and eight cards appear before thr pagination button is displayed.
   * There is a sorting drop-down menu on the top of the page which allows the user to sort products by price (low to high), price (high to low, name (A-Z), name (Z-A), rating (high to low), rating (low to high), category (A-Z) and category (Z-A).

   Desktop: